-Time to have breakfast and later explore the city.
-But please don’t rush, this is the first meal of the day and it needs to be enjoyed.
-Specially when you have great coffee and a bunch of assorted cookies.
+Let’s start with breakfast, but please don’t rush, this is the first meal of the day and it needs to be enjoyed.
+Especially when you have great coffee and a bunch of assorted cookies.

 Lisbon is a great city to explore by yourself when you have local friends.
 Locals always know the best spots for food, fun and play.
 Luckily we have good friends in Lisbon, if you are not that lucky, don’t worry.
 I’ll teach you how to find a local friend in Lisbon and many other cities across Europe and Asia.
 There is a website called Withlocals that connects travelers and local people.
 There you will find unique experiences guided by local friends.

 Coffee is a must, you have to ask for a “galão” (a glass full of milk and coffee).
 Order some pastéis (cakes), pastries or bread (with butter + cheese + fiambre/ham).

 Any pastelaria (coffee shop or small restaurant) has them.
 The best ones are the little shops hidden in the middle of the neighborhoods, far from the touristic area.
 Search for local faces and a simple place, you won’t regret it.